tridactyl/site/content/ideas.md

 - Some experience with any programming language

-We briefly explored this in the past - this [pull request](https://github.com/tridactyl/tridactyl/pull/1683) could be a good place for interested students to start
+We briefly explored this in the past - this [pull request](https://github.com/tridactyl/tridactyl/pull/1683) could be a good place for interested students to start.

 Potential mentors: glacambre, saulrh, bovine3dom